pasqal-io/qadence/docs/tutorials/qml/ml_tools.md

 In Quantum Machine Learning, the general consensus is to use `complex128` precision for states and operators and `float64` precision for parameters.
 This is also the convention which is used in `qadence`.
 However, for specific usecases, lower precision can greatly speed up training and reduce memory consumption.
 When using the `pyqtorch` backend, `qadence` offers the option to move a `QuantumModel` instance to a specific precision using the torch `to` syntax.

 Let's look at a complete example of how to use `train_with_grad` now.
+Here we perform a validation check during training and use a validation criterion that checks whether the validation loss in the current iteration has decreased compared to the lowest validation loss from all previous iterations.
+For demonstration, the train and the validation data are kept the same here.
+However, it is beneficial and encouraged to keep them distinct in practice to understand model's generalization capabilities.

 ```python exec="on" source="material-block" html="1"
 from pathlib import Path